Train Accident Lawyer

 In addition, CSX trains full of flammable crude oil continue to move through our Baltimore neighborhoods.
 The tank cars that CSX uses are considered to be at greater risk for fires and explosions than other types; they have been called “the Ford Pinto of rail cars.”
 (Ford Pintos were Seventies cars that were recalled and eventually discontinued because of fires and explosions that occurred during rear-end collisions.

-A Personal Injury Lawyer You Can Trust
+A Train Accident Lawyer You Can Trust

 Steve Heisler has been practicing law in Maryland since 1988.
 In 1996, however, he decided to focus exclusively on personal injury law.
 Why?
 Steve has a heart for helping people.
 He determined that his education and experience could best be put to use advocating for the rights of folks who were harmed through the negligent actions of others.